Berrima Internment Camp Huts Area: Description

 The Berrima Internment Camp Huts Area includes 42.66-hectare section of bush and pastureland along the north and south banks of the Wingecarribee River downstream of the Berrima Gaol.
 It also includes a section of the river.
-It was here that the Germans interned at the gaol built a large complex of huts and other items such as watercraft, boatsheds, mooring posts, jetties and bridges to facilitate their daytime activities while in detention.
+It was here that the Germans interned at the jail built a large complex of huts and other items such as watercraft, boatsheds, mooring posts, jetties and bridges to facilitate their daytime activities while in detention.
 These activities included gardening, picnicking, pursuing sporting and water related activities such as boating and swimming, rehearsing plays and musical performances or just relaxing.

 There were thought to be approximately 14 huts on the northern side of the river and around 27 huts located on the southern side of the river.
 Initially, the huts were constructed of brush and were not much more than primitive shelters located on the banks of the Wingebarribee River.

 As the war lengthened and the internees became resigned to a long stay in the camp they began to construct more substantial structures of timber slab and/or bark with rubble stone foundations.
 The gaps between the timber slabs or bark slabs were plugged with termite mud.
 The roofs of some huts were thatched with grasses, which as could be expected, did not guarantee a waterproof abode.
 Other huts used bark or timber slabs or scavenged corrugated iron for roofing materials.

 Some internees made elaborate, European-style cabins out of eucalyptus logs, once again plugged and internally lined with termite mud.
 The more substantial huts were located further back from the river and often were situated to capture the most attractive views of the river.

 These sturdy cabins and villas often required significant amounts of money to purchase materials.
 Other internees possibly with fewer financial resources used their ingenuity to design and construct houses out of materials at hand such as flattened kerosene tins or found sheets of galvanized iron.
 One hut was constructed completely from bundles of newspapers, which surprisingly lasted a number of years after the camp was disbanded.
 Another was constructed of "10,100 clay-filled jam and milk tins".

 At the end of the war prior to being repatriated and in response to the news that locals had desecrated the German memorial at Trial Bay, the Berrima internees determined that they would destroy their hand-crafted watercraft and huts.
 While some of these artefacts were destroyed at the time a number of the huts remained intact for a number of years.
 Some of the watercraft had been sold to locals and one that had been sunk was discovered in 1978, buried in a sandbar (Cosmos Archaeology, WWI German Built Watercraft on the Wingecarribee River.
 Archaeology Impact Assessment).
 There is evidence of further watercraft (up to 13 in total) in the bed of the river.
 The listing also includes a collection of associated moveable heritage located at the Berrima Museum and at the Berrima District Historical Archives in Mittagong.